Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Dominique Zinkpè is one of the preeminent contemporary African artists working today.

-Zinkpè's archetypal visual narrative draws inspiration from the unresolved tensions pervading Benin's colonial past and its journey to sovereignty.
-In his creative practice, the seminal artist continues to bring forth the conundrums subsisting between catholicism and animism.
+Zinkpè's archetypal visual storytelling draws inspiration from the unresolved tensions pervading Benin's colonial past and its journey to sovereignty.
+In his creative practice, the seminal artist continues to bring forth the conundrums still shaping the interrelationship between catholicism and animism.
+Confronting the viewer with unnerving notions of desire, birth, expectancy or abortion, the fertile colleen frequently appearing throughout Zinkpè's body of work, seem entrenched in maniacal dances evoking the sacred spiritual rites, which are central in both Fon and Yorùbá cultural ideologies.

 All together a pioneer, an iconoclast and a visionary, Dominique Zinkpè creates modern masterpieces that are anchored at the core of the 21st century cultural zeitgeist.
 His oeuvre is the stellar epitome of a contemporary African creation that alleviates borders and elevates our inherent humanity.